-But at the same time, it appears today that most of investors looking at the Fashion-Tech sector is doing it on an opportunistic approach, very few investors are specialising in the sector and it is more like a trial and error strategy.
+At the same time, it appears that most investors look at the Fashion-Tech sector with an opportunistic approach.
+Very few investors are specialising in the sector and it is more like a trial and error strategy.

-Finding the right investor for your start up is therefore quite difficult as it can come from anywhere and with people with little or non-expertise in the sector…surely with some tech background but limited in terms of fashion.
+Finding the right investor for your start-up is therefore quite difficult, it can come from anywhere and with people with little or non-expertise in the sector.
+Surely, with some tech background but limited in terms of fashion.

-Investing in the Creative Industries in general is risky but if the potential revenues are presented, the return potential could be huge as it addresses large and global target markets.
+Investing in the Creative Industries in general is risky.
+Nevertheless, if the potential revenues are presented, the return potential could be huge addressing large and global target markets.

-Innovation is at the center of this sector that is changing dramatically to respond to the new generations’ expectations in terms of sustainability, connectivity and style.
+Innovation is at the center of this sector.
+It is changing dramatically to respond to the new generations’ expectations in terms of sustainability, connectivity and style.

 Attending the DeFINE and CAST Investor Training Workshops.